Unipisa/hpc/source/monitor.rst

 Next state
 """"""""""""""""""
-User will realize usage data collection and datawarehouse.
+We plan to realize usage data collection and data-warehouse.

-The goal is the production of usage reports allowing to understand *who* uses *what* for *what purpose*, and to provide resource accounting.
+The goal is the production of *usage reports* allowing to understand *who* uses *what* for *what purpose*, and to provide *resource accounting and billing*.

     .. include:: /date/date.rst